 Bling bling Pokémon

 While shiny hunting can be tedious, spotting a shiny Pokémon is a pleasant surprise.
 Finding a shiny is one of the best moments within one of the best Nintendo Switch games.
 Now that you know some tips on finding shiny Pokémon, let the search begin!
-If you catch any shinies, be sure to tell us about it in the comments below!
-We'll be super excited to hear about it.

 We may earn a commission for purchases using our links.
 Learn more.